Vehrik/FarOut/Characters/Traits.md

     adjascent to the Trait's maximum Reach (5ft by default).

-    On your Creature's Turn, assuming the projectile produced by the Trait was designated as Slow (i.e. not bullets or lazers or magic) you may attempt a Long Shot, where you temporarily double the Range of an Trait, but you Bust while making the Challenge with the Trait.
+    On your Creature's Turn, assuming the projectile produced by the Trait was designated as Slow (i.e. not bullets or lazers or eldritch bolts) you may attempt a Long Shot, where you temporarily double the Range of an Trait, but you Bust while making the Challenge with the Trait.
 Fast Projectiles gain 20ft of bonus Range, but may not use this Range doubling mechanic.